-It will be critical for U.S. exporters entering the Colombian market to understand the customers' needs and how to meet their purchasing requirements and specifications.
+It will be critical for U.S. exporters entering the Colombian market to understand the customer's needs and their purchasing requirements and specifications.
 Additionally, it will be important to understand all Colombian standards and regulations to avoid issues at ports of entry.
 Critical considerations for market entry include the following:

-- Competition is based on quality, price and service; - Direct to consumers marketing strategies are imperative in order to penetrate the market, such as cooking demonstrations, tastings, among others; - Social responsibility marketing techniques continue to be very strong, using sales to generate funding for social programs; - U.S. suppliers should develop ways to meet the needs of the Colombian market through personal visits to better understand the market and identify needs of buyers and consumer trends; - Use consolidation when exporting small amounts of product; - Establish direct contact with hotel and restaurant chains; - Develop business relationships with top executives like marketing directors, purchasing managers, and expose them to U.S. business practices; - Participate in local trade and promotion shows, such as Alimentec and Expovinos, and also be part of trade delegations; - Many Colombian companies' representatives visit trade shows in the United States, such as the National Restaurant Association Show, the American Food and Beverage Trade Show and the Fancy Food Winter/Summer Shows, which are great opportunities to meet and educate Colombian importers; - Develop, to the extent possible, Spanish marketing/communication materials; - Work closely with local importers to comply with food import regulations to facilitate the registration and import of food products and minimize port of entry risks; - Support the importer with promotional campaigns.
+- Competition is based on quality, price and service; - Direct to consumers marketing strategies are imperative in order to penetrate the market, such as cooking demonstrations, and tastings among others; - Social responsibility marketing techniques continue to be very strong, using sales to generate funding for social programs; - U.S. suppliers should develop ways to meet the needs of the Colombian market through personal visits to better understand the market and identify needs of buyers and consumer trends; - Use consolidation when exporting small amounts of product; - Establish direct contact with hotel and restaurant chains: - Develop business relationships with top executives like marketing directors, purchasing managers, and expose them to U.S. business practices; - Participate in local trade and promotion shows, such as Alimentec, Agroexpo and Expovinos, and also be part of trade delegations; - Many Colombian company representatives visit trade shows in the United States, such as the American Food and Beverage Trade Show, the National Restaurant Association Show and the Fancy Food Summer Show, which are great opportunities to meet and educate Colombian importers; - Develop, to the extent possible, Spanish marketing/communication materials; - Work closely with local importers to comply with food import regulations to facilitate the registration and import of food products and minimize port of entry risks; - Support the importer with promotional campaigns.